Absence Seizure -

 not identical or the same on both sides.

 Poor coordination – an inability to coordinate muscle activity during voluntary movement.
-This can occur when some medication levels are too high.

 without tone, limp